 Foreign students who enter Hamilton as first-year students and desire transferred credit for work done at a foreign college or university should consult the associate dean of students (academic) during their first year.

 Students planning to study in a foreign country must follow and complete the procedures specified above for off-campus study and transferred credit.
-(These provisions do not apply to the Hamilton programs in China, France, Spain or the Hamilton-affiliated program in India.
+(These provisions do not apply to the Hamilton programs in China, France, or Spain.
 See the appropriate departments for the relevant information.)

-All students planning to study away must discuss their plans with the associate dean of students for off-campus/international study (located in the Dean of Students Office) by the published deadlines.
+All students planning to study away must discuss their plans with their study abroad advisor by the published deadlines.
 Only students in good academic and social standing at the College may receive an approved leave of absence for foreign study.

 As in the case of other off-campus programs, final approval of foreign study programs and transfer of foreign study credit is granted by the Committee on Academic Standing.